Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 Best Preschools in Orange, CA (2026 Guide)

-Orange is one of the more underrated preschool search markets in central Orange County.
-Bright Headstart currently tracks **66 licensed childcare providers in Orange**, including **32 preschools, 22 daycares, and 12 home daycares**, which gives families more format choice than th
+Orange is one of the more useful preschool search markets in central Orange County because it gives families real provider choice without forcing them into the scale of Anaheim or Irvine.
+Bright Headstart currently tracks **66 childcare providers in Orange**, including **32 presc

-Why Orange Is a Strong Preschool Search Market
+Why Orange Is a High-Value Preschool Search

 How Different Parts of Orange Feel for Preschool